 const data = await prepareData();

-// Signal another workflow that is paused on waitFor('data-ready')
+// Signal another workflow that is paused on condition('data-ready')

 await Durable.workflow.signal('data-ready', { payload: data });